athphane/userbot/README.md

 * [Dan](https://t.me/haskell) for his [Pyrogram Library](https://github.com/pyrogram/pyrogram)
 * [Colin Shark](https://t.me/ColinShark) for his [PyroBot](https://git.colinshark.de/PyroBot/PyroBot) which helped with
 most of the useful functions used.
+* The people at [MyPaperPlane](https://github.com/MyPaperPlane) for their [Telegram-UserBot](https://github.com/MyPaperPlane/Telegram-UserBot)
+that gave a ton of ideas on how and what modules to include in this userbot.
 * [Baivaru](https://github.com/baivaru) for the ton of help that got me this far into making this repo.